-Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the •• Yes • • 0 \checkmark Νο II make a minimum of sustainable inve an environmental objective:% chara objec minim acteristics and while it does not have as its tive a sustainable investment, it will have a num proportion of% of sustainable tments investee companies follow good governance practices. in economic activities that qualify as environmentally sustainable under the Taxonomy e EU with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy 2 with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
-That Regulation with a social objective does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
-II make a minimum of sustainable inve a social objective% estments [motes E/S characteristics, but will not make sustainable investments
+Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes to an •• Yes • 0 \checkmark No environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the II make a minimum of sustainable inve an environmental objective :% hara bjec ninim motes Environmental/Social (E/S) acteristics and while it does not have as its tive a sustainable investment, it will have a num proportion of% of sustainable ments investee companies follow good governance practices. in economic activities that qualify as environmentally sustainable under the Taxonomy e EU [with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic in economic activities that do not qua environmentally sustainable under the Taxonomy 2 E with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
+That Regulation Γ with a social objective does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned II make a minimum of sustainable inve a social objective% estments 🔽 motes E/S characteristics, but will not make ustainable investments with the Taxonomy or not.